 Is your website on the naughty or nice list this year?
 Here at Tiny Frog, we’ve been granted a sneak-peek at Santa’s criteria.
 Just like a candy cane, you want your website to be in mint condition.
-So before the year is out, take our advice, and get your site in the nice column.
+So before the year is out, take our advice, and get yourself in the nice column.

 Website Naughty List